robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-5-mentor-materials.md

 Guidance to mentors:

-The ECT could use questioning to work out who understands and who doesn't.
-The ECT then might pull the small group who don't to one side for an additional explanation and more examples, but for those that do – set them off.
+The ECT could use questioning to work out who understands and who doesn’t.
+The ECT then might pull the small group who don’t to one side for an additional explanation and more examples, but for those that do – set them off.
 In this way, the ECT is not having to do lots of additional planning – they are responding and adapting in the moment.

 ### Intervening within lessons (15 mins)